vbrinza/zabbix-server/README.md

 3. kitchen create vagrant-centos-71
 4. kitchen converge vagrant-centos-71

-How to operate when using Vagrant:
+How to operate when using Vagrant on Linux/MacOS:

 1. ansible-galaxy install -r requirements.yml
 2. vagrant up

+How to operate when using Vagrant on Windows:

+1. cmd
+2. CALL windows.cmd
+3. vagrant up